 In the Sixth Commandment, He thunders, “Thou shalt not kill!”
 (Ex.
 20:13), and His servants obey Him!

 Since Christians are those who follow—who copy—Jesus Christ (I Peter 2:21; Phil.
-2:5), we must ask, what would He do if He were alive today?
+2:5), we must ask, what would He do if He were on Earth today?
 Would Christ bear arms and kill His fellow man?
 Did He teach something different, something contrary to the Ten Commandments?
 Did the apostles Paul and John merely record their own opinions about love, the law and sin?

 Jesus was prophesied in Isaiah to come and “magnify the law” (42:21).
 Is there evidence that He did this?

 Begin with Matthew 5:21-22: “You have heard that it was said by them of old time, you shall not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, You fool, shall be in danger of hell fire.”
 This is serious instruction!
 It obviously does expand—“magnify”—the Sixth Commandment.